FZ-Omer/Docker-containerization/README.md

 STEP 3:
         For our project, We've created a basic flask Hello world.
 And this doesnt have any database or any higher dependencies implemented.
         The dockerfile should be named 'Dockerfile'.
-No file format or extensiona is required.
+No file format or extensions is required.

 STEP 4:
         Next create a requirements.txt file containing the dependencies along with their version required for our project.